-(80.00 Lecture/Lab Hrs.
-Total) 4 Credits Students will gain competence and demonstrate knowledge of engine problem diagnosis as it relates to lubrication, cooling and internal mechanical systems.
+Students gain competence and demonstrate knowledge of engine problem diagnosis as it relates to lubrication, cooling and internal mechanical systems.
 Research (service information), testing and problem solving will be stressed.
 Prerequisite: AUTO 108.
-FALL 2010
+FALL 2011

-AUTO 230 AUTOMOTIVE HVAC
+AUTOMOTIVE HVAC

-The student will learn the basic components, operation, diagnosis, and repair of vehicle A/C-heater (HVAC) systems.
+Students learn the basic components, operation, diagnosis, and repair of vehicle A/C-heater (HVAC) systems.
 Basic A/C theory, as well as refrigerant handling, component replacement, and system diagnosis will be covered.
-Prerequisite: IT 206.
-SPRING 2011
+Prerequisite: AUTO 125.
+SPRING 2012